haifalrumi/Thara/README.md

-Thara
+# Thara – Saudi Heritage Exploration App

+## Overview

-Thara is a mobile application that promotes Saudi heritage by helping users explore historical landmarks, cultural sites, and traditional experiences through an interactive and user-friendly interface.
+Thara is a mobile application designed to help users discover Saudi Arabia's historical landmarks and cultural destinations.
+The application provides an interactive platform where users can explore heritage locations and learn more about the Kingdom's history and traditions.

+---

+## Project Objectives

+- Promote Saudi heritage through a digital platform.
+- Make cultural sites easier to discover.
+- Provide historical information in an accessible way.
+- Encourage users to explore heritage destinations.

+---

-Features
+## Features

-* Explore heritage sites
+- Browse heritage sites
-* View cultural information
+- View historical and cultural information
-* Interactive maps
+- Interactive maps
-* User-friendly interface
+- Simple and intuitive interface
-* Responsive design
+- Responsive mobile design

+---

-Technologies Used
+## Technologies Used

-* Figma
+- Figma
-* UI/UX Design
+- UI/UX Design